panxiaoguang/CCGA_ecDNA_eccDNA/README.md

 - **merge.manta.delly.py**

 ### Contact
-If you have any questions concerning code or data, please do not hesitate to contact us at panxiaoguang@genomics.cn.
+If you have any questions concerning code or data, please do not hesitate to contact us at panxiaoguang@genomics.cn or/and huangjinrong@genomics.cn.